jinverar/Penetration-Testing-Scripts/README.md

 # Penetration-Testing-Scripts
 My recon and vuln scripts

-These files are ment to work with juypter notebook.
-The files within this project get imported into juypter or copy and paste into Juypter Markdown cells.
-Then duplicate the notebooks and when you select a target all you need to do is rename the title of the copy notebook to be //project//*ipaddress*//hostname//.
+These files are meant to work with juypter notebook.
+The files within this project get imported into juypter or you can easily copy and paste the files into Juypter using markdown cells.
+Then we can duplicate the notebooks as seen in the video.
+When you select a target all you need to do is rename the title of the copy notebook to be //project//ipaddress//hostname//.
 Then use the ESC + F key and find and replace *target* with target-ipaddress.
+You can find and replace multiple fields as discribed in the videos.

 Once the files are in Juypter then the first file to duplicate is called "1-external+recon+vuln-exploration.md" and after that it's just a simple copy and paste from 2,3,4 into the cells below the "1-External+Recon+vuln".
 Do this for whatever part of the kill chain you are working on.